asavschaeffer/headspace/home.md

 *   **Progressive Discovery:** The system's ability to surface relevant information as the user explores their knowledge base.
 *   **Schema:** User-defined YAML files that encode specific workflows and data structures for different types of information.

-This `Home` page provides a high-level map.
-Dive into the numbered directories to explore the project's details.
+This `Home` page provides a high-level overview.
+For detailed navigation, please use the sidebar.